 The vast Pocono Mountains region encompasses the Northern, Central, and Southern fall foliage color zones.
 Start and peak times vary between the three distinct areas.
 Depending on conditions, leaves begin to turn in mid-September and reach their peak in early to mid-October.
 Our weekly Fall Foliage Forecast provides the most accurate information on fall color in the Pocono Mountains.
 Learn more about fall in the Pocono Mountains.

 In the Pocono Mountains, leaves begin to turn in mid-September and reach their peak in early to mid-October.
 Lingering leaves and autumn activities can be enjoyed through the end of the October.
 You can further celebrate fall at our fall festivals and fall activities.
-Due to the Coronavirus pandemic, events may be modified.
 Consult our events calendar for updates and call ahead to your destination before traveling.
 See our fall foliage forecast for further information on fall colors in the Pocono Mountains.